910.3 Dynamic Message Signs (DMS)

 The Closure Descriptor should always be used on Line 1, in lieu of an Incident Descriptor, for road and exit closure incidents.
-The following Closure Descriptors are acceptable:

 The Target Audience element should be on the first line if the message applies to a specific group of motorists passing the sign.
-The following examples of Target Audience messages are acceptable:

 The Incident Descriptor should be omitted and replaced with the Lane Closed information on Line 1 if the Incident Descriptor cannot be identified (such as in the initial stages of the incident), if there are more important elements that need to be posted on the sign, or if messages need to be shortened to accommodate two-phase messages.